 Governance, risk and compliance (GRC): Definitions and resources

 GRC, short for governance, risk and compliance, is a system that can make or break modern corporations.
-Organizations with effective GRC tools synchronize their risk management and regulatory compliance processes; organizations without may struggle with board effectiveness and overall corporate performance.
+Organizations with effective GRC tools synchronize their risk management and regulatory compliance processes; organizations without them may struggle with board effectiveness and overall corporate performance.

 Entities across industries can benefit from a well-planned GRC strategy.
 GRC can help you align performance activities to business goals, manage enterprise risk and meet compliance regulations, all of which are make-or-break functions for corporations today.